Find a Part Now

 During its production, the first-generation vans saw gradual changes added each year.
 For 1972, front disc brakes were added along with full chrome door handles (replacing black push buttons).
 For 1973, electronic ignition replaced the previous points-type system and power brakes became standard.
 For 1974, a redesigned plastic grille was added (moving the Dodge lettering to the hood).
 To better match its Ford and GM competitors, the model line received a sliding door; initially offered on Maxivans/Maxiwagons, the configuration later became an option for the entire model line.
 For 1975, an optional single-piece rear door became an option for Sportsman vans; the side-opening door remained unique to the B-series line through the end of its production.
 1976 saw the launch of the Street Van customization package for Tradesman vans (see below), with minor interior revisions; in 1977, the single-panel rear door became standard on all Sportsman vans.

 For 1978, the B-series van began a two-year transition towards its second generation.
-Much of the body behind of the rear doors was revised, deleting the filler panel of long-wheelbase vans; the side and rear windows now extended slightly below the beltline of the front doors.
+Much of the body behind of the rear doors was revised, deleting the filler panel of long-wheelbase vans; the side and rear windows now extended slightly below the beltline of the front doors; and the taillamps were enlarged, switching from a horizontal orientation to a vertical one.
 The interior underwent a major revision with an all-new dashboard, trim, and seats; upgraded interior controls were now shared with Chrysler cars.
 In another revision, smaller engine covers increased space for front-seat passengers.
 The extended-length Maxivan/Maxivan was now a 26-inch extension, with the Maxiwagon receiving wraparound corner windows to improve visibility.

 Rebranding